Skip to main content

 Key responsibilities include providing direction and guidance to personnel, setting strategic priorities, developing and implementing policies, and motivating staff to perform at their best.
 The command staff also ensures the agency operates fairly and ethically, upholding its values and ensuring compliance with laws and regulations.

-Additionally, they manage resources such as budgets, equipment, and personnel, making strategic decisions about allocation and ensuring efficient operations.
+Additionally, they manage resources such as equipment, and personnel, making strategic decisions about allocation and ensuring efficient operations.
 They also plan for the agency's future, identifying emerging trends and developing strategies to address them.

 Join the Lamar CISD Police Department: Serve, Protect, and Inspire!